 A 20 minute-drive from Oslo on E6 or E18, and you are in Follo.
 The region on the eastside of the Oslofjord is also easy to get to by bus and train.

-Nesbyen is beautifully situated in the mountain district between Oslo and Bergen.
-Train and bus connections to Nesbyen are good
+Nesbyen is beautifully situated in the mountain district between Oslo and Bergen and has good connections to and from both by bus and railway.

 The main road E39 goes through Sunnhordland, and express boats to and from Bergen and Stavanger call at Leirvik.